Public Access is an online service which allows you to view and comment on any planning application which has been submitted to Stirling Council.

 Data Protection, Copyright and Disclaimer

 Plans, drawings and materials submitted to the Council are protected by the Copyright Acts (section 47, 1998 Act).
-You may only use material, which is downloaded and/or printed for consultation purposes, to compare current applications with previous schemes, or to check whether developments have been completed in accordance with approved plans.
+You may only use the material, which is downloaded and/or printed for consultation purposes, to compare current applications with previous schemes, or to check whether developments have been completed in accordance with approved plans.
 Further copies for any purpose must not be made without the prior permission of the copyright owner.

 While every effort is made to ensure that the information shown in Public Access is accurate this cannot be guaranteed and some data sets, particularly constraints, are incomplete.
 You should check with Officers before making important decisions that rely on the data viewed.